 Ribs are the chest bones, containing the bony and the cartilage portions.
 These are harvested by a surgery wherein a small incision is placed over the 4th or the 5th rib.
 The scar is inconspicuous.
 The skin, tissue, muscle are gently pulled apart, the small required portion of the bone of the rib marked and removed.
 The donor site is closed.
 The piece of bone is taken and shaped or diced according to the defect or surgeon’s needs.
 This rib graft can be cortical, cancellous or corticocancellous thus suited for all types of surgeries.
 The harvest is simple and takes a maximum of 15 to 20minutes.

 The best donor materials are one’s own bone or autologous bone grafts.
 The body’s acceptance is higher as compared to any other artificial bone material in the market.
 The biocompatibility, sustainability which a rib graft gives is much better than the bone substitutes.
 It’s your own bone, so no question of rejection!
-The rib grafting procedure is a simple surgery if done by trained hands.
 It just leaves a small scar which is inconspicuous, barely seen once done.
 The size of the graft is best suited for facial deformity corrections, eg. for rhinoplasty cases where the deformed nose would require supporting bone graft to get back the shape.
 Rib grafts are safer to harvest when compared to other grafts in the body.
 Because of their nature, they are the best options for facial reconstruction considering their physical and biological properties.